bhl-gn-workshop/Identification-Key-Finder/README.md

 Things to do:

-1. Jorrit: move repo to workshop
+1. All: Index all the files in the repo
-2. All: Index all the files in the repo
+2. All: Fill out google drive document

 Goals: Page level ID, multiple languages, e.g. taxonomic searching already in BHL.